Aref-Akminasi/portfolio-website/README.md

 - Read information about me.
 - View my projects details.
-- View demos of the project.
+- View demos of the projects.

 ### Screenshots